-Ø The Town's primary source of revenue continues to come from Property Taxes as seen in the comparison of Fiscal Year Revenues from 2017 and 2018 in the chart below.
+Ø The Town's primary source of revenue continues to come from Property Taxes as seen in the comparison of Fiscal Year Revenues from 2018 and 2019 in the chart below.

-Ø The Town's expenses cover a range of services, and total expenditures decreased from Fiscal Year 2017 to Fiscal Year 2018.
+Ø The Town's expenses cover a range of services, and total expenditures decreased from Fiscal Year 2018 to Fiscal Year 2019.
+The primary expenditure is for General Government which includes the administration, finance and legal departments.